Leaders, it’s time to focus on one overlooked strategy

 Maria Colacurcio is the CEO of Syndio.

-Tama Smith is the head of Women Living a Richer Life, Brighton Jones and a Syndio board member.
+Tama Smith is the head of Women Living a Richer Life, Brighton Jones, and an advisor to Syndio.